 270 BC-320 AD, Gold and Carnelian

 Harvard University--Boston Museum of Fine Arts Expedition

-This gold and carnelian necklace is fashioned out of 54 individual gold pendants fashioned in the image of a ram's head juxtaposed with that of a human's head.
-On view now at the Boston Museum of Fine Arts, as part of their newly opened Gold & The Gods exhibition, this is a stunning example of the nearly 100 pieces of Nubian jewelry on display from now until May 2017.
+This gold and carnelian necklace, fashioned out of 54 individual gold pendants in the image of a ram's head juxtaposed with that of a human's head, is on view now at the Boston Museum of Fine Arts.
+Part of their newly opened Gold & The Gods exhibition, this is a stunning example of the nearly 100 pieces of Nubian jewelry on display from now until May 2017.

 The human form is that of a woman wearing what appears to be the White Crown associated with Egyptian kings.
 The ram's heads wears a double uraeus and a sun disk, Nubian and Egyptian symbols of royal power and supreme sovereignty.
 The curators of the MFA exhibition have proposed the female form may be that of the goddess Mut, while the ram's head is associated with the god Amani (Amun, Amen).

 For more information or to view this necklace in person, you can click on the MFA's website for details.
 The show is currently on view in the Rita J. and Stanley H. Kaplan Family Foundation Gallery (#104).

 1. Kjeilen, Tore.
 "Amon."
 LexicOrient (LexLook Encyclopedia).
 Accessed August 1, 2014. http://looklex.com/e.o/amon.htm.